 Potential Changes to Nelnet

-In June 2020, the federal government announced that it would undergo a major restructuring of its loan servicer agreements.
+In June 2020, the federal government announced it would undergo a major restructuring of its loan servicer agreements.
 The new agreement would only include five major servicers, excluding Nelnet.
 The company is exploring its options in an attempt to extend its contract, but there is a chance that any loans currently serviced by Nelnet would move to a different servicer in 2021.

 - Nelnet is one of the largest federal student loan servicers in the country, meaning it manages repayment plans for millions of borrowers.